cjrh/sembra/README.md

 </table>

-Side-by-side, you can clearly see that the seam-carving enlargment has preserved detail in key area, like faces, fingers, eyxy, and so on.
+Side-by-side, you can clearly see that the seam-carving enlargment has preserved detail in key areas, like faces, fingers, eyes, and so on.
 Of course, this comes at the cost greater distortion in other less detailed areas.